forthy42/net2o/wiki/nsa-backdoor.md

-All parties necessary to open the device must collaborate, and it is possible to configure the devices so that only the appropriate chain of authorities can open it, and all the relevant keys are stored in trusted enclaves (device itself) and HSMs.
-The only data base with larger amount of data are the signatures the devices itself created on manufacturing; it is useless without the other keys.
+All parties necessary to open the device must collaborate, and it is possible to configure the devices so that only the appropriate chain of authorities can open it (i.e. the local authorities, not the FBI), and all the relevant keys are stored in trusted enclaves (device itself) and HSMs (courts, state attorneys and manufacturer).
+The only database with larger amount of data are the signatures the devices themselves created on manufacturing; it is useless without the other keys.
 Since only the device itself can verify that the signature is correct, any party in the chain can be non-cooperative without the others knowing who wasn't cooperative.
 This makes sure that all parties (except the device itself) are truely convinced that the case is legitimate, and no pressure from outside can force them to comply.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish fnords about